 Federal Pell Grant - federally funded program awarded to needy students.
-In 2010-2011 grants range from \$555 to \$5,550.
-Only students working toward a first bachelor's degree are eligible.
+In 2017-2018, grants range from \$600 to \$5,920.
+Only students working toward a first bachelor's degree (or teacher certification) and not exceeding 600% of lifetime Pell are eligible.
 Federal Supplemental Educational Opportunity Grant - federally funded program generally awarded to students who are eligible for Pell Grant.
-Grants typically range from \$100 to \$1,000.
+Grants typically are \$100.00 for the year.
 Students working toward a first bachelor's degree are eligible.